 The IAM has reached historic tentative agreements with Hawaiian Airlines for the carrier’s Clerical, Office, Stores, Fleet and Passenger Service, and Maintenance and Related groups.

 If ratified by the membership, the five-year agreements will win the best job protections and largest pay raises for both Clerical and Related Agents and Aircraft and GSE Mechanics in the history of Hawaiian Airlines.

-“Our proud IAM membership at Hawaiian Airlines has worked tirelessly, especially through these difficult times,” said Richard Johnsen, IAM Chief of Staff to the International President.
+“Our proud IAM membership at Hawaiian Airlines has worked tirelessly, especially through these difficult times,” said Richie Johnsen, IAM Chief of Staff to the International President.
 “This tentative agreement is a testament to their solidarity and the determination of our Negotiating Committees.
 I am so proud of these Brothers and Sisters for standing strong and demanding the contract they deserve.”